 If you are starting with essential oils for the first time, I would recommend starting with mild scents such as:

-Use them on their own as single oils diffused in water.
-Gradually when you get used to the aroma, you can start experimenting on essential oil blends.
+Use them on their own as single oil diffused in water.
+Gradually when you get used to the aroma, you can start experimenting with essential oil blends.

 How to know if you used too much essential oil in your diffuser